2026 Bangsamoro Parliament election: Exclusion of Sulu from Bangsamoro and second postponement

-In September 2024, Sulu province was excluded from Bangsamoro by a Supreme Court ruling consequentially excluding it from the 2025 elections, citing that its inclusion in the BARMM was unconstitutional as most of its residents voted against joining the region in the 2019 Bangsamoro autonomy plebiscite.
-The ruling has led to uncertainty regarding the fate of seven seats allotted to Sulu in the Bangsamoro Parliament.
+In September 2024, Sulu province was excluded from Bangsamoro by a Supreme Court ruling, consequentially excluding it from the 2025 election.
+The ruling stated that its inclusion in the BARMM was unconstitutional as a majority of its residents voted against joining the region in the 2019 Bangsamoro autonomy plebiscite.
+The ruling led to uncertainty regarding the fate of seven seats allotted to Sulu in the Bangsamoro Parliament.

-On October 22, 2024, the Bangsamoro Transition Authority adopted a resolution requesting the national Congress to move the election to 2028 on account of Sulu's exclusion from the BARMM.
-On November 4, 2024, Senate President Chiz Escudero filed Senate bill 2862, which called for the election to be postponed to May 11, 2026 in order for the BARMM "to reconfigure its jurisdictions as well as reallocate" its parliamentary seats following the exclusion of Sulu.
-A separate bill was also filed in the House of Representatives to postpone the election until 2026 by Speaker Martin Romualdez and Lanao del Sur representative Zia Alonto Adiong.
+On October 22, 2024, the BTA adopted a resolution requesting the national Congress to move the election to 2028 on account of Sulu's exclusion from the BARMM.
+On November 4, 2024, Senate President Chiz Escudero filed Senate bill 2862, which called for the election to be postponed to May 11, 2026, in order for the BARMM "to reconfigure its jurisdictions as well as reallocate" its parliamentary seats following the exclusion of Sulu.
+A separate bill was also filed by Speaker Martin Romualdez and Lanao del Sur representative Zia Alonto Adiong in the House of Representatives to postpone the election until 2026.

 A group of 35 civil society organizations in Mindanao opposed the postponement of the election and were also critical on the progress of decommissioning of the MILF as an armed rebel group.
-Maguindanao del Sur governor Mariam Mangudadatu said that there has been fatal skirmishes involving the MILF since 2022, questioning their legitimacy since their leadership in the transition government would consequentially be extended if the elections is postponed.
-She also brought up a pledge by president Bongbong Marcos that the election will be held as planned in 2025.
+Maguindanao del Sur governor Mariam Mangudadatu said that there had been fatal skirmishes involving the MILF since 2022.
+The governor questioned MILF's legitimacy since their leadership in the transition government would be extended if the election was postponed.
+She also brought up a pledge by president Bongbong Marcos that the election would be held as planned in 2025.

-The Bangsamoro regional government has expressed openness to the postponement stating that it is deferring the "sound discretion" of the national Congress.
-Concerns were largely on the disentrancement of voters in Sulu, especially in the event the Supreme Court reverse its decision.
-Mohagher Iqbal of the MILF and also a parliament member was surprised of the initiative of the national congress believing that it would be advantageous to the United Bangsamoro Justice Party, the MILF's party, if the election would be held as planned in 2025.
+The Bangsamoro regional government expressed openness to the postponement, stating that it was deferring to the "sound discretion" of the national Congress.
+Concerns were largely on the disenfranchisement of voters in Sulu, especially in the event the Supreme Court reversed its decision.
+Mohagher Iqbal of the MILF and also a parliament member was surprised by the initiative of the national congress.
+He believed that it would be advantageous to the United Bangsamoro Justice Party, the MILF's party, if the election was held as planned in 2025.
 On November 21, Basilan governor Hadjiman Hataman Salliman, Maguindanao del Norte Governor Abdulraof Macacua, and Tawi-Tawi Governor Yshmael Sali issued a joint statement supporting the postponement, citing the need to address the distribution of parliamentary seats following the exclusion of Sulu.

 On February 16, 2025, COMELEC announced the suspension of ballot-printing for the election after a bicameral conference committee in Congress approved the postponement of the vote.
 On February 19, President Bongbong Marcos signed into law Republic Act No. 12123, officially moving the date of the election to October 13, 2025.

-The COMELEC gave a chance to the Bangsamoro Parliament to reallocate the seven parliamentary districts originally allocated for Sulu.
-The parliament missed two deadlines; on May 30 and on June 15, 2025.
-COMELEC announced that only 73 out of 80 parliamentary seats will be filled.
+The COMELEC gave the Bangsamoro Parliament the ability to reallocate the seven parliamentary districts originally allocated for Sulu.
+The Parliament missed two deadlines; on May 30 and on June 15, 2025.
+COMELEC announced that only 73 out of 80 parliamentary seats would be filled.